BooTurbo/HMAFlow/README.md

 ```
 /.train_model.sh
 ```
+## License
+This repository is released under the Apache 2.0 license as found in the LICENSE file.

 ## Acknowledgement
-This code is mainly built upon and improved from [RAFT](https://github.com/princeton-vl/RAFT) and [DINO](https://github.com/facebookresearch/dino).
+This code is mainly built upon and adapted from [RAFT](https://github.com/princeton-vl/RAFT) and [DINO](https://github.com/facebookresearch/dino).
 Many thanks to the authors for their contributions.